eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

 - [JDK Collections and Streams in Ceylon][] shows how easy and natural it is to use Java's collections and streams APIs directly from Ceylon.
+- [Java Persistence in Ceylon][] demonstrates the use of JPA for Object/Relational Mapping.
 - For Java-style dependency injection, check out
   [Weld and Guice with Ceylon][], based on
   [this blog post](/blog/2015/12/01/weld-guice/).